 To override workbook defaults for a particular sheet, change the settings under Selected Sheet.

 Note: In the Selected Sheet section, “(Default)” indicates a setting that automatically reflects the related Workbook Default setting.

 You can reset animations to return an entire workbook to the default animation settings.
 Be aware that this turns animations off by default.

 In the middle of the Animations pane, click Reset All Sheets.

 Completely disable all animations

+When you create a new workbook, animations are enabled by default.
 If you find animations distracting while viewing vizzes, you can completely disable them so they never play.
 (This isn't a system-wide setting; each user needs to apply it separately.)

 In Tableau Desktop, choose Help > Settings and Performance, and deselect Enable Animations.

 In Tableau Online or Tableau Server, click your profile image or initials in the top right corner of the browser, and choose My Account Settings.
 Then scroll down to the bottom of the page, deselect Enable animations, and click Save Changes.

 Note: When animations are disabled, you can still choose Format > Animations in authoring mode and adjust settings—but they will have no effect.